Goodwill-Easter Seals Minnesota is a 501(c)3 nonprofit that offers job training and customized

 Goodwill-Easter Seals Minnesota is an affiliate of both Goodwill Industries International and Easterseals Disability Services.
 We offer job training, placement and related services to people with disabilities or other barriers to independence and employment.
 Goodwill Industries International and Easterseals Disability Services have separate affiliate offices in most states and the two national parent organizations are not affiliated with each other.

 Yes!
 Volunteers play key roles in our success.
-For more information, call 651-379-5937 or visit our volunteers page.
+For more information, visit our volunteers page.

 FACTS AND MYTHS

 Goodwill is widely known and respected as a nonprofit that funds job training and employment services through the sales of donated items.
-Because of that, we sometimes stand in the line of fire from individuals and organizations who are misinformed and/or misrepresent us to the public.
+Because our brand is internationally known and been around for over a decade, sometimes individuals and organizations are misinformed about who we are.

 - “Why do you sell things that you get for free?”
 Donations stock stores to support our mission, but there are many costs to get that lamp from your trunk onto a shelf.